-Components found by Fourier-ICA are shown in Figures 10-11, and components found by basic (time-domain) ICA are shown in Figures 12-13.
+Components found by Fourier-ICA are shown in Figs. 10, 11, and components found by basic (time-domain) ICA are shown in Figs. 12, 13.

 Based on visual inspection, all components found by Fourier-ICA seem to be physiologically meaningful and not biological or technical artifacts.
-We see two rhythmic mu components (#2 and #3 in Figure 10, and #1 and #4 in Figure 11) and a number of approx. 10-Hz components.
+We see two rhythmic mu components (#2 and #3 in Fig. 10, and #1 and #4 in Fig. 11) and a number of approximately 10-Hz components.

-Using a complex-valued mixing matrix (Figure 10) does lead to recovery of sources which have time lags, as was our hypothesis.
-The complex-valued mixing matrix seems to produce "cleaner" results than using a real-valued mixing matrix (Figure 11) in the sense that the source signals correspond to spatially more contiguous regions.
+Using a complex-valued mixing matrix (Fig. 10) does lead to recovery of sources which have time lags, as was our hypothesis.
+The complex-valued mixing matrix seems to produce "cleaner" results than using a real-valued mixing matrix (Fig. 11) in the sense that the source signals correspond to spatially more contiguous regions.
 This can be seen by comparing the topographic plots in Figs. 10 and 11.

 Many of the components found by basic ICA seem to be artifacts, based on visual inspection of their topographic distributions, time courses, and frequency contents.
 Some of them are ranked high in interestingness by their objective function.
-In fact, among the four components ranked most interesting (top rows), two seem to be artifacts (#1 and #2 in Figure 12 and #1 and #4 in Figure 13).
-Only one mu component seems to be found (#5 in Figure 12, #7 in Figure 13).
+In fact, among the four components ranked most interesting (top rows), two seem to be artifacts (#1 and #2 in Fig. 12 and #1 and #4 in Fig. 13).
+Only one mu component seems to be found (#5 in Fig. 12, #7 in Fig. 13).

 The JADE ICA algorithm (Fig. 14) failed to clearly separate even both mu rhythms, instead finding many artifacts.
 Thus, it seems necessary to use a robust nonlinearity in the ICA part of Fourier-ICA, whereas JADE is based on non-robust higher-order cumulants.
 SOBI (Fig. 15) gave components which seem to be, based on visual inspection, rather similar to those of Fourier-ICA.
-However, the theoretical results and Simulation 3 indicate that components with similar spectral contents are not likely to be successfully separated, and many of the components here have a spectrum which is almost identical to the spectrum of some other component (in fact, among the remaining 15 sources not shown here, many more similar spectra are likely to be found).
-Thus, the results of SOBI cannot be trusted.
+However, the theoretical results and simulation 3 indicate that components with similar spectral contents are not likely to be successfully separated, and many of the components here have a spectrum which is almost identical to the spectrum of some other component (in fact, among the remaining 15 sources not shown here,